myilmazturk/myilmazturk/README.md

 - 👋 Hi, I’m @myilmazturk
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on small projects with python
-- 📫 Reach me by email
+- 📫 Reach me by email mustafa@yilmazturk.gen.tr

 <!---
 myilmazturk/myilmazturk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.